 - Improved early care and education … Facilitated development of and now staff the St. Louis Regional Early Childhood Council; facilitated development of the St. Louis Early Childhood Success program and T.E.A.C.H.
 Missouri program.

-- Prevention of child abuse and improved service for children in state or foster/adoptive care … Facilitated development of and now staff the St. Louis Family & Community Partnership; facilitated development of Quality Standards for Home Visitation.
+- Prevention of child abuse and improved service for children in state or foster/adoptive care … Facilitated development of and now staff the St. Louis Child Abuse & Neglect Network; facilitated development of Quality Standards for Home Visitation.

 - Programs for youth development and delinquency prevention … Facilitated the Safe Futures program in St. Louis and Youth employment programs.